 “that their hearts may be encouraged”

 This phrase indicates the first protection from the assault on truth.
-When his faith is under attack, the first defense for the Christian is to personally orient to God’s Word.
+When their faith is under attack, the first defense for the Christian is to personally orient to God’s Word.
+God’s revelation is our first line of defense.
 We find how to cope with adversity and frustration in this principle.
-This is our first line of defense.

 While under pressure to question our faith, orientation to God’s Word is our first line of defense.